AzureAD/microsoft-authentication-library-for-js/2-Authorization/3-call-api-node-console/README.md

 ## Overview

-This sample demonstrates how to use [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to acquire an access token for a protected resource in a console application using the application's own identity with the ([client credentials flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)).
+This sample demonstrates how to use [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to acquire an access token for a protected resource in a daemon application using the application's own identity with the ([client credentials flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)).

-Here you'll learn about [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [token validation](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens), [CORS configuration](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services#understanding-cors-requests), and more.
+Here you'll learn about [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [token validation](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens), [application permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), and more.

 ## Scenario

-1. The Node.js console app obtains a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD CIAM**.
+1. The Node.js daemon app obtains a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD CIAM**.
 1. The **access token** is used as a *bearer* token to authorize the user to call the ASP.NET Core web API protected by **Azure AD CIAM**.
 1. The service uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, check permissions and validate tokens.